cwi-dis/videoLat/videoLat/README.txt

 videoLat README
 ===============

-VideoLat is a tool to help you analyse video delays, mainly aimed at conferencing applications.
+VideoLat is a tool to help you analyse video and audio delays, mainly aimed at conferencing applications.
 Basically, it works by generating a barcode on-screen and then measuring how long it takes until that same barcode is detected by the camera.
 This method of measurement also takes into account